About Us Contact Shop

 How to Get Paid $12/Hour as a Search Engine Evaluator

-Basically you find the errors in search results so that companies like Google can have a better search algorithm and find exactly what the searcher is looking for.
-Her tip is to look for job offers on sites like Appen Butler Hill.
-If you land a position, you can have a work from home job that allows you to get away from the regular 9-5.
+Basically you find the errors in search results so that companies like Google can have a better search algorithm and understand exactly what the searcher is looking for.
+Her tip is to look for job offers on sites like Appen.

 How One Crafty Mom Earns $70,000 a Month on Etsy